By Sat Purkh Kaur Khalsa

 Then a mysterious thing began to open up in my life—love.
 Love for myself, love for life, love for another.
 And that love awakened in me a desire to discipline my mind, my body and my self.
 A small commitment to meditation grew slowly into a commitment to kriya, because the meditation was deeper if I did kriya first.
 And that meditation grew into a desire to go deeper within myself in order to contain and sustain the love that was awakening in my heart.
 And that deepening grew into a desire to extend myself into the world and become a part of everything.
 So I began walking and communing with the air and the mountains and the lively things that live in the wild places.

 So as I fall in love, I’m also falling in love with the discipline.
 And it feels like Guru’s Grace.
 The most significant change in my life, this too feels like a gift.
 Something I’ve longed for my entire life simply arises, seemingly out of nowhere, and my life is gifted with a grace.
 I have fallen in love with the guru’s discipline after all these long years.
 And the beauty of it is that it came from love.
 Love begets love.
 And I get to enjoy its fruit.
 We all do.

-So here is my wish for you: as the Winter Solstice brings the return of the light, may you remember love and may you fall.
+So here is my wish for you: May you remember love and may you fall.
 Fall in love with the discipline of this path and give yourself a chance—a chance to experience the bliss; a chance to live in light and be the light; a chance to be happy.

 Sat Purkh Kaur Khalsa has been singing for as long as she can remember.
 Her music focuses on using sound to move the body, the mind and the breath toward powerful transformative experiences that uplift the individual and serve the soul.